 - Pain in the shoulders, arms and upper back

 It is important to remember to keep active after a whiplash injury.

-Bed rest is ok for the first 24 hours but after that movement is vital.
+After the first 24 hours, movement is vital.

-If you stay inactive or wear a foam cervical collar for longer than that, you may be doing more harm than good.
-Inactivity and foam cervical collars lead to the weakening of the cervical muscles and can prolong your healing time.
+Inactivity and foam cervical collars lead to the weakening of the cervical muscles.
+This can prolong your healing time.